Food is fuel is a common saying that you’ve probably heard a million times.

 It’s figuring out your favorite flavors and textures, and what seasonings and flavorings you gravitate towards in different times of the year.

 We certainly need food to go about our day.
+Food provides calories and energy, which our body needs to go about its normal daily tasks.

 While the comparison is overused, I feel it’s a good one so I’ll write it here.
 Eating throughout the day is similar to the gas gauge on your car.